 - Use a tough, marbled cut of beef and slow cook for maximum fall-of-the-bone-ness.

-- Cayenne pepper is optional and spicy, omit if the poblano peppers and black pepper are already spicy enough.
+- Cayenne pepper is optional and spicy, can omit or cut down.

 - Pulled beef will keep in the fridge for 3-5 days.